tng-coop/gqltools/README.md

 # Blocking Specific URLs or Ports

-You can configure the app to block certain URLs or ports, preventing data from those sources from being displayed.
-This feature is especially useful for excluding irrelevant or sensitive traffic from being shown in the monitor.
+You can configure the app to block certain URLs or ports, preventing the app under development from making requests to specific addresses.
+This feature is useful for testing how your app behaves when certain requests are blocked.

 ## Steps to Block URLs/Ports: